Abstract

 The first equation is that mass is conserved at each junction i.e. for each node i we have

 which gives us therefore N equations.
-Note that these equations together imply global conservation of mass,
+Note that these equations together imply global conservation of mass,.

 2. Kirchhoff’s Second Law (K2)

-The second equation is a consistency of pressure, namely that the pressure change around any cycle (i.e. closed loop) of the network is zero.
+The second equation is a statement of consistency of pressure, namely that the pressure change around any cycle (i.e. closed loop) of the network is zero.
 Therefore, in a given cycle C = {v1, v2, …, vn, vn+1 = v1}, if denotes the pressure change from node vi to node vi+1 we necessarily have

 Note that the pressure change across a node is negligible.